FailAcademy/learning/web-dev-foundation/_lessons/05-deploy/02-hosting.md

 - Domain Names & Hosting (pp. 487-488)
 - FTP & Third-Party Tools (pp. 489-490)

+*Prior to class you'll want to have a domain picked out for your final project website.*

 ## Learning Objectives

 - Learn how to upload files via FTP to a typical web host.